0xSYS/ConMIDI/README.md

 # ConMIDI

+This fork of ConMIDI uses the new cross platform [OmniMIDI](https://github.com/KeppySoftware/OmniMIDIv2) library which is in development.

 ConMIDI is a lightweight console MIDI player, being the successor to [SharpMIDI v2.4.1](https://github.com/EmK530/SharpMIDI/releases/tag/v2.4.1).

 Written in C to achieve insane performance.
 Able to achieve around 100M NPS with OmniMIDI on my Ryzen 7 1700 at 3.75GHz